fossabot/clecx/README.md

 # Current Status:

-Bootstrapping: I am currently making an interpreter for the language.
-The bootstrapper is written in C++:
+I am currently making a so-called stage0 compiler
 ### Where is the stage0 compiler?
 [/stage0](/stage0)